 At the Federal Trade Commission’s request, a federal court imposed a judgment of more than $163 million on the final defendant in the FTC’s case against an operation that used computer “scareware” to trick consumers into thinking their computers were infected with malicious software, and then sold them software to “fix” their non-existent problem.

-The court order also permanently prohibits the defendant, Kristy Ross, from selling computer security software and any other software that interferes with consumers’ computer use, and from any form of deceptive marketing.
+The court order also permanently prohibits the defendant from selling computer security software and any other software that interferes with consumers’ computer use, and from any form of deceptive marketing.

-In 2008, as part of the FTC’s efforts to protect consumers from spyware and malware, the FTC charged Ross and six other defendants with conning more than one million consumers into buying software to remove malware supposedly detected by computer scans.
+In 2008, as part of the FTC’s efforts to protect consumers from spyware and malware, the FTC charged seven defendants with conning more than one million consumers into buying software to remove malware supposedly detected by computer scans.

 The FTC charged that the operation used elaborate and technologically sophisticated Internet advertisements placed with advertising networks and many popular commercial websites.